Community detection in complex networks via node similarity, graph representation learning, and hierarchical clustering: Graph models

 where $\beta$ is a decay parameter, and $I$ denotes the identity matrix.
 Then, the value $S^\text{Katz}_{u, v}$ gives the walk-based similarity between the vertices $u$ and $v$.

-On the other hand, we may be interested in whether the two vertices $u$ and $v$ often co-occur on random walks in the graph.
+We may also be interested in whether the two vertices $u$ and $v$ often co-occur in the graph's random walks.
 This approach differs slightly from the previous one, as it assumes that the co-occurrence in random walks gives more practical information about the similarity between the two vertices than the Katz index.

-Let $D$ and $A$ be the degree and adjacency matrix of the graph, respectively.
-Then, the $K$-step transition probability between the vertices $u$ and $v$ may be retrieved as~\cite{revesz}:
+If $D$ is the degree matrix of $G$, then the $K$-step transition probability between the vertices $u$ and $v$ may be retrieved cia~\cite{revesz}:

-Similarly, instead of using unbiased random walks, we could turn to more sophisticated tools like the Rooted PageRank algorithm~\cite{pagerank,hope}.
-It assumes that we ``surf'' through the vertices and walk to some neighbour with probability $\alpha$ or return to the starting vertex with the probability $1-\alpha$.
-If $P$ is the transition probability matrix, we get that
+Similarly, instead of using unbiased random walks, we could turn to more sophisticated tools like the Rooted Page\-Rank algorithm~\cite{pagerank,hope}.
+It assumes that we ``surf'' through the vertices and walk to some neighbour with probability $\alpha$, or return to the starting vertex with the probability $1-\alpha$.
+If $P$ is the transition probability matrix, we get that $S^\text{RPR} = \alpha \cdot S^\text{RPR}\cdot P + (1-\alpha)\cdot I$, which can be solved to obtain: